-Frozen became a pop culture behemoth back in 2013, and the newly released sequel is even bigger and bolder than the original.
-After watching Elsa and Anna's journeys in Frozen 2 and learning all new information about their favorite characters, the question of whether there will be a Frozen 3 looms large.
+Frozen became a pop culture behemoth back in 2013, and the recently released sequel was even bigger and bolder than the original.
+After watching Elsa and Anna's journeys in Frozen 2 and learning all new information about the sisters, the question of whether there will be a Frozen 3 looms large among the fandom.
 While one brief exchange in the movie seems to hint at the franchise's future, the creative team behind the films plainly addressed whether another sequel may happen.

 Unfortunately, it sounds like fans may not get to travel back to Arendelle any more after Frozen 2.
 The sequel ended with a bit of a hint suggesting the franchise had reached its end, as a concerned Olaf asked Elsa whether danger would keep being a part of their lives, leading the ice queen to respond, "No, we're done."
-According to Frozen 2 writer/directors Jennifer Lee and Chris Buck, and producer Peter Del Vecho, that line pretty much represents how the creators feel about the end of the story.
+According to Frozen 2 writers and directors Jennifer Lee and Chris Buck, and producer Peter Del Vecho, that line pretty much represents how the creative team feels about the end of the story.